ocripps24/CV/README.md

 #### Creativity

-I take great satisfaction from creating things and the creativity and intelligence in design of good products.
+I take great satisfaction from building things with creative and intelligent design.
 My creativity stems from a desire and perseverance to understand how something works and the challenge of learning new skills in the pursuit of creation.
 This is particularly true with graphic design software.

 - After driving an increase in design projects at my previous employer, I had to adapt and teach myself how to use several of the Adobe Creative Cloud apps to meet demand, facilitate faster project turnaround and often make live changes or suggestions during client meetings.
 - When faced with a recent client <a href="http://www.udugufs.com/">website</a> project without the resources for a designer, I applied my skills to create the entire website design from scratch ensuring that it adhered to their brand guidelines and tone of audience.
-- I've also created booklets for company thinktank events, client presentations, branding elements as well as extending the work of other designers in various capacities.
+- Created booklets for company thinktank events, client presentations, branding elements as well as extending the work of other designers in various capacities.

 #### Self-directed Learner

-I have always had a passion for learning and been able to dictate my own learning plans and goals.
+I have always had a passion for learning and been able to dictate my own self-driven learning plans and goals.
 My time at Makers has enabled me to expand upon these skills while considering new concepts like 'Mastery'.
 During my time at Makers, I had to use these skills alongside a growth mindset to stay on top of the course materials.

-- I am able to break learning goals into researchable chunks and identify helpful documentation.
+- Able to break higher learning goals into researchable chunks and identify helpful documentation.
 I also choose to keep a learning log and reflect on my progress when taking on substantial learning objectives.
-- I completed 100+ hours of studying to attain a Certificate in UK Corporate Investor Relations from the IR Society.
+- Completed 100+ hours of studying to attain a Certificate in UK Corporate Investor Relations from the IR Society.
-- I consistently engage with Massive Open Online Courses covering a variety of personal interests.
+- Consistently engage with Massive Open Online Courses covering a variety of personal interests.

 ## Experience